In the News

 Dr. Loetscher on the cover of “Dental Implants & Oral Surgery” magazine

 Dr. Loetscher was honored to be on the cover of the latest issue of the “Dental Implants & Oral Surgery” magazine.
-Our 15-page spread showcases Drs.
-Loetscher and Cho‘s expertise in same day teeth, full arch dental implants and wisdom teeth extraction.
-We have copies of our magazine in our reception area if you want the full inside scoop of the procedures that Drs.
-Loetscher and Cho and his highly skilled team has to offer.
+Our 15-page spread showcases Dr. Loetscher‘s expertise in same day teeth, full arch dental implants and wisdom teeth extraction.
+We have copies of our magazine in our reception area if you want the full inside scoop of the procedures that Dr. Loetscher and his highly skilled team has to offer.